Harsh29004/Xieron-Privacy-Policy/README.md

-# Xieron Privacy Policy
+# Astic Privacy Policy

-Thank you for choosing **Xieron**!
-This Privacy Policy outlines how we collect, use, store, and protect your data when you use the Xieron Discord bot.
-By using Xieron, you agree to the practices described in this policy.
+Thank you for choosing **Astic**!
+This Privacy Policy outlines how we collect, use, store, and protect your data when you use the Astic Discord bot.
+By using Astic, you agree to the practices described in this policy.

 ---

 ## 📊 Data Collection

-Xieron is a free-to-use Discord bot that offers powerful features like automod, antispam, anti-nuke, welcome messages, role assignment, and giveaways.
-To function properly, Xieron collects and stores limited non-personal data:
+Astic is a free-to-use Discord bot that offers powerful features like automod, antispam, anti-nuke, welcome messages, role assignment, and giveaways.
+To function properly, Astic collects and stores limited non-personal data:

 * **Server IDs** – to manage configurations on a per-server basis.
 * **User IDs** – used for automoderation logs, punishments, blacklist tracking, and custom role systems.